Wh1teRabbitHU/AbstractModel.js/README.md

 }
 ```

 And thats all, you can use it now!
 Pass any object to the constructor (or the update function in any existing class instance) and it will only update the predefined attributes.
-If you have like 10 attributes, but your class defined with one 'title', then the update function only set the 'title', if its present in the values object, and leave the rest.
-But beware, if one of the values has different type than the one in the class with the same name, then it will throw an InvalidTypeException right after you try to update your class.
+If the value's object have like 10 attributes, but your class defined with one 'title', then the update function only set the 'title' (if its present) and leave the rest.
+But beware, if one of the values has different type than it initialized in the class, then it will throw an InvalidTypeException while you try to update your values.
 There is only two exceptions:

 - If the value is null
-- Or its a single item, but you defined an array, then it will be added to an empty array and set for your class.
+- Or its a single item, but you defined an array, then it will be added to an empty array and set to your class.

-### Parsing json object
+### <a id="parsing-json-object"></a> Parsing json object

 The module has a parser function, too.
-You can parse any object into an already defined class.
+You can parse any object to an already defined class.
 The given object has to have a '_class' attribute to identify the target class.
 If its missing or the class cannot be located, the parser throws an error.

 #### Example